prateekmaj21/Stock-Market-Analyser/README.md

 # Stock Market Analyser
-Projects made using Stream Lit
+Project made using Stream Lit.

 Enter the company stock code and starting and edind dates to get stock data from Yahoo Finance and do data analysis.